The 2023 NFL Championship, Super Bowl LVII, is scheduled for Sunday, February 12, 2023. Get FuboTV to make sure you’re all set to watch it!

 Live TV Streaming Services

-If you don’t want to deal with an antenna, you can watch the game using a variety of streaming TV services.
+You can watch the game using a variety of streaming services, which not only provide local channels but also cable TV channels.
 OTA channels like Fox are available with most major providers, and any streaming service that has sports channels has FS1.

 FuboTV